Grenish/authrix/README.md

 ## ⚠️ Status

-This library is **not yet published** on npm and is under active development.
-APIs and features may change before the first stable release.
+This library is available on npm but is still in **early development** and has not been thoroughly tested.
+It is not recommended for production use at this stage, as it may contain bugs or incomplete features that could lead to unexpected behavior.

 ---